Discounted Cash Flow Model – Understanding

 Points to be Carefully Considered in using the Discounted Cash Flow Model

 - We must understand that the discounted cash flow model is only as good as the assumptions that an analyst makes.
-Every input – future cash flow, discount rate, etc. are all based on assumptions about going concern, profitability, inflation, etc. Thus we must understand that discounted cash flow is a tool to find present value, but the accuracy of present value depends on the accuracy of its assumptions.
+Every input – future cash flow, discount rate, etc. is all based on assumptions about going concern, profitability, inflation, etc. Thus we must understand that discounted cash flow is a tool to find present value, but the accuracy of present value depends on the accuracy of its assumptions.
 Furthermore, in this fast-moving environment, the assumptions may also change very fast.
 This results in a loss of quality in the model.

 - It is also important to note that one of the biggest challenges in finding the discounted cash flow is that it is painfully complex and detailed.
 Such details might result in perfect results, but the chances of pitfalls increase.
-There is a chance of mistake at every step.
-The flip side is that because of such detailed analysis, the analyst may become overconfident of their forecast & might miss obvious red flags.
+There is a chance of mistakes at every step.
+The flip side is that because of such detailed analysis, the analyst may become overconfident in their forecast & might miss obvious red flags.
 We must consider all these factors before using the discounted cash flow model.